 Things to do in Rye

-There are plenty of things to do on a budget, from a visit to the Rye Town Model for some town history portrayed through a sound and light show of a miniature version of the town (adults £3.50, children £1.50), the Rye Castle Museum (admission is free but donations are encouraged) for some interesting facts about the town and artifacts spanning over past centuries, Ypres Tower (adults £4, children under 16 free), dating back to the 1200s and was involved in defence and trade before being used a prison, or climb the church tower at St Mary’s Cathedral for £4 on clear days for sweeping views of the rooftops of Rye and beyond.
+There are plenty of things to do on a budget, from a visit to the Rye Town Model for some town history portrayed through a sound and light show of a miniature version of the town (adults £3.50, children £1.50), the Rye Castle Museum (admission is free but donations are encouraged) for some interesting facts about the town and artifacts spanning over past centuries, Ypres Tower (adults £4, children under 16 free), dating back to the 1200s and was involved in defense and trade before being used a prison, or climb the church tower at St Mary’s Cathedral for £4 on clear days for sweeping views of the rooftops of Rye and beyond.

 Submitted by Sarah from In Search of Sarah